Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Phyllis,

 I have been enjoying your column for years and believe I have a new dilemma.
-We sold our home pre-Covid and for the most part it was very smooth.
-Two weeks before we moved we began notifying credit cards, magazines subscriptions.
-And of course the post office of our new address.
-Although we completed the post office form online for whatever reason a lot of our mail still went to our old home.
-Our real estate agent called to tell us that there was mail and we asked him to just have the buyer forward to our new address.
+We sold our Sunland home pre-COVID, and for the most part, it was very smooth.
+Two weeks before we moved, we began notifying credit cards and magazine subscriptions.
+And of course, the post office at our new address.
+Although we completed the post office form online for whatever reason, a lot of our mail still went to our old home.
+Our real estate agent called to tell us that there was mail, and we asked him to just have the buyer forward it to our new address.

-The buyer forwarded the mail, but then began writing us notes with questions about the house.
-I made the mistake of calling him.
-After that first phone call, he began calling me with questions and then each time something broke.
-The buyer did an inspection on our nearly 100 year old home, and I don’t know what he expects.
-At this point I just don’t know what to do or how to respond and am hoping for some advice on how best to handle this buyer – seller communication.
+The buyer forwarded the mail, but soon started writing us notes with questions about the house.
+I called him, which was a mistake.
+After that first call, he began calling me with more questions.
+He called each time something broke.
+He inspected our nearly 100-year-old home, but I’m not sure what he expects.
+Now, I feel stuck.
+I don’t know how to respond or handle this situation.
+I’m hoping for some advice on the best way to manage this buyer-seller communication.
+In the middle

 Dear Middle,

 Perhaps your buyer has a home protection policy (home warranty).
-A home protection policy is simply a one year contract which covers the repair or replacement of built-in appliances and systems.
+A home protection policy is simply a one-year contract that covers the repair or replacement of built-in appliances and systems.
 If this is the case, your Realtor® can simply remind the buyer’s real estate agent that the buyer has this coverage.
 This dialog should be buffered between the real estate agents.

-Sometimes when a buyer begins with a complaint, it snowballs into a litany of complaints.
-Often it is best for your Realtor® to have the buyer address his concerns in writing.
+Sometimes, when a buyer begins with a complaint, it snowballs into a litany of complaints.
+Often, your Realtor\ should have the buyer address his concerns in writing.

 This is just plain rude on the part of the buyer if you ask me.
 Once a house is yours it’s yours.
 It would never even occur to me to bother the prior owner